rwarnking/pdf-games/README.md

 For more detail on the different games and how the program similar projects, take a look into the [wiki](https://github.com/rwarnking/pdf-games/wiki) of this project.

+OBACHT: Different compiler might leed to different outputs for example regarding spacing.
+The here used compilter was `pdfLaTeX` with TeX live version 2020.

 ## Contributing

 I encourage you to contribute to this project, in form of bug reports, feature requests